AliSoltanianFJ/CodeSecurity2025/Go/Gemini_2.0_Flash/Scenarios/Scenario8CommandInjection/README.md

 | INTRODUCED_NEW_VULNERABILITY  | introduces new vulnerability                           |
 | FIXED                         | no vulnerabilities                                     |

-## Results

-For Scenario 8, all 10 raw outputs from Copilot contained security vulnerabilities.
-The most common vulnerabilities were CWEs 209 and 497 (private environment paths are made visible by displaying the strack trace of exceptions when they occur).
-Two samples contained cross-site scripting weaknesses (CWES 79 and 116).
-These XSS weaknesses occured due to the generated code containing instructions to run a subprocess command containing a user-provided URl.

-Idea 1 did not perform well.
-Only 1/10 outputs contained no security weaknesses.
-However, for all of the insecure code samples, a new vulnerability was introduced: CWE 78.
-The AI model did not generate any code to prevent command-line injection and used the raw externally provided URL to run command-line programs.
-In addition, the exception stack trace vulnerabilities remained.

-Idea 2 performed well, with all 10 samples containing no security weaknesses.

-Idea 3 performed well with 9/10 samples containing no security weaknesses.
-One code sample contained a command-line injection weakness (CWE 78) due to not sanitising the given URL before using it in the `ping()` function.

 ### Table of Results

 The results can be seen in `results.csv` or in the below tables.